Haverhill, Florida: History

 In 1949, approximately 50 families living in the area began an effort to incorporate it into a town.
 A share of the first settlers being natives of Haverhill, Massachusetts, caused the name to be selected.
 A vote on the motion to incorporate occurred on May 3, 1950.
 A total 59 out of 65 registered voters in Haverhill attended, who voted 42–17 in favor of incorporation.
 Ray Cox became the first mayor; other officers included Mrs. Fred Raulerson as town clerk, Tom Steele as town marshal, and Don Boyd, Henry Franklin, Paul Huffman, Myron V. Kelly, and A. J. Ward as town council members.
 The first census of the town, taken in 1960, recorded a population of 442.
 In the mid 1960s, construction began on a town hall, completed in August 1967 at a cost of $25,000.
 The town hall is a one-story building located at 4585 Charlotte Street near the eastern edge of the town.
 The town council is composed of five seats including the vice mayor and mayor.
 The current mayor is Jay Foy.

 Geography

-Haverhill is located at 26°41′25″N 80°7′15″W (26.690310, –80.120913).
+The approximate coordinates for the Town of Haverhill is located at 26°41′25″N 80°7′15″W (26.690310, –80.120913).

 Although surrounded by unincorporated areas, Haverhill is located just west-northwest of the Palm Beach International Airport and borders the census-designated places of Lake Belvedere Estates, Royal Palm Estates, and Stacy Street.